La-Lojban/lojban.pw/pages/books/learn-lojban.md

 > **le prenu ba cu tavla mi**
 > _The people will talk to me._

-If after the time-related particle we use a bare noun then we get a term with a slightly different meaning:
+When after the time-related particle we place a bare noun then we form a term with a slightly different meaning:

 > **mi pinxe le ladru ca le nu do klama**
 > _I drink milk while you are coming._